rseabra/docker/README.md

 ## blog/

-The blog area.
+The blog area. `blog/etc/` is for configuration files, and `blog/files` is for volumes.

 Just run `sudo docker-compose up -d` to have your blog up and running.

 One can restart the containers by running the following commands:
 * `sudo docker stop blog_db_1 blog_w1_1 blog_w2_1 blog_lb_1`